mdfaraz543/diabetes-risk-prediction/README.md

 ## 📌 Project Overview

-This project uses a supervised Machine Learning model trained on the PIMA Indians Diabetes Dataset to predict whether a person is at risk of diabetes based on medical input parameters.
+This project implements a supervised Machine Learning classification model trained on the PIMA Indians Diabetes Dataset to predict whether a person is at risk of diabetes based on medical input features.

 The system allows:
 - Real-time prediction